adicu/adi-website/script/README.md

 # `/script`

 Helper scripts.
+These are all run by `../manage.py`

-## Notable files
+## Notable Folders

-- `backfill_blog.py`: A script to backfill the `eventum` mongo database from the old blog posts.
-To get the old website data, run `git submodule update --init`.
-To run, run `python manage.py --backfill-blog`.
+- `site_migration`: Scripts to migrate from Jekyll to Eventum.
-- `backfill_blog.py`: A script to backfill the `eventum` mongo database from the old images.
-To get the old website data, run `git submodule update --init`.
-To run, run `python manage.py --import-images`.
+- `db`: Scripts to populate the database with test data.